sean0921/sac_debian_packager/README.md

 ### Done!

-* Maybe you have re-login the shell to load newer environment.
+* Maybe you have to re-login the shell for loading newer environment.